 So, not only do wood pellet users get money for the heat they produce, they can also feel satisfied in the knowledge that they are contributing towards the reduction of harmful carbon emissions.
 There are three simple steps to the RHI:

 You install the renewable heat system in your building, for instance a biomass boiler

-You measure how much heat your renewable energy system creates
+You measure (Non-Domestic Installations) or estimate (Domestic Installations based on an EPC) how much heat your renewable energy system creates

 You receive a fixed, regular payment based on the energy created, the type of technology used and the size of the system